Or you do not know where this country is?

 Milind writes to us...

-My name is Milind, I'm 37 years old Indian born British national.
-I am a Senior Manager working at worlds largest shipping company.
+- My name is Milind, I'm 37 years old Indian born British national.
+I am a Senior Manager working at the worlds largest shipping company.
 I currently live just outside of London.
 I am a photographer by hobby.
-Some of my work could be seen on my facebook page Milind Patel Photography.
+Some of my work could be seen on my Facebook page Milind Patel Photography.
 I like shooting wildlife and landscapes.
 I will be visiting Nepal for the very first time.
 I have little knowledge about Nepal.

 In August 2014 I was diagnosed with herniated discs L4/L5 and I was in constant agony and pain 24X7.
 It is an awful feeling to be in pain all the time.
 I was always irritated because of the pain and not just me but my family suffered my illness too.
 There were days that I couldn't even get up from the bed.
 Continuous pain shattered my physical and mental ability to do simple routine activities.
 I was losing out on every aspect of life.
-I have closely experienced the life of a disable person.
-I consulted the Spine Specialist doctor and they said the key to get back the normal life is getting 'Back in Action'.
-I took help of steroid injections to alleviate the pain but dedicated myself to get my normal life back.
+I have closely experienced the life of a disabled person.
+I consulted the Spine Specialist doctor and they said the key to getting back the normal life is getting 'Back in Action'.
+I took the help of steroid injections to alleviate the pain but dedicated myself to get my normal life back.

 As the famous quote from Sir Edmund Hillary says "It is not the mountain we conquer but ourselves".
 I kicked off my journey of self-discovery.
 The goal I set myself in 2015 was to do the Mt Everest peak.
 It took good 2 years and 8 months to recover completely out of the pain.
 This year I am taking a small step towards my goal by climbing up to Mount Everest base camp.
 I have tirelessly trained myself for this trek.
-To get ready for the big challenge, in last 6 weeks I have climbed all the highest peaks in UK (however they are nowhere compared to the height of EBC).
+To get ready for the big challenge, in the last 6 weeks I have climbed all the highest peaks in UK (however they are nowhere compared to the height of EBC).
 Sir Edmund Hillary used Snowdon as his practice ground before attempting Mt Everest peak.
 1) Ben Nevis (21 km @ 1398 meters altitude) 2) Troll Tunga (Norway) (21 Km @ 1000 meters altitude) 3) Snowdon (16 km @ 1080 meters altitude) 4) Scafell Pike (8 km @ 978 meters altitude) 5) Pen y fan (16 km @ 875 meters altitude)

-With this trek, I am raising money for a Charity (Aspire.org.uk) which supports all those people who suffer from the Spinal injury.
+With this trek, I am raising money for a Charity (Aspire.org.uk) which supports all those people who suffer from Spinal injury.
 I have experience in traveling with the group before in backpacking trips to Norway and Scotland.
 I enjoy knowing different people around the world.

 Yoga has played a very integral part of my recovery process.
-I have been practicing yoga for past 2.5 years.
-I enjoy practicing different forms of Yoga (Hatha, Vinyasa, Asthangana, Bikram and Yin Yoga).
+I have been practicing yoga for the past 2.5 years.
+I enjoy practicing different forms of Yoga (Hatha, Vinyasa, Ashtanga, Bikram and Yin Yoga).
 I have plans to become a Yoga tutor when I retire.
 I am joining this trip because it is helping me to get one step closer to my goals along with practicing yoga and photography.

-We didn't receive other 4 people details but here is a short video who were Everest Yoga Trek participants for 2018 - October.
+We didn't receive the other 4 people details but here is a short video who were Everest Yoga Trek participants for 2018 - October.